smantic/blog/content/posts/context.md

 func Foo(ctx context.Context) error
 ```

-Context is a pattern frequently used in systems programming to help manage the life cycle of complex systems.
+Context is a pattern frequently used to help manage the life cycle of complex systems.
-We see often in Go as its considered good practice, is part of the standard library, and is extremely useful.
+We see it often in Go as its considered good practice, is part of the well vetted standard library, and is extremely useful.

 In go we have `context.Context` which is an interface like [^1]